LinkedInLearning/WP-Rig-2809162/README.md

 # WordPress: Building Progressive Themes with WP Rig

-This is the repository for the LinkedIn Learning course [WordPress: Building Progressive Themes with WP Rig](https://linkedin.com/learning).
-The full course is available from [LinkedIn Learning](https://linkedin.com/learning).
+This is the repository for the LinkedIn Learning course WordPress: Building Progressive Themes with WP Rig.
+The full course is available from [LinkedIn Learning][lil-course-url].

+![WordPress: Building Progressive Themes with WP Rig][lil-thumbnail-url] WP Rig, a new toolkit, makes building progressive themes in WordPress easy.
+It ships with a fully styled starter theme that can be easily customized, and it lints, optimizes, and minifies your changes as you code, making your themes as fast and performant as possible.
+In this course, instructor Morten Rand-Henriksen shows how to install and configure WP Rig and build a new progressive theme right out of the box.
+Learn how to edit the underlying CSS, PHP, and JavaScript code and add advanced features such as widgets, custom menus, backgrounds, and logos.
+Watch a practical example of how to extend WP Rig.
+Plus, see demonstrations of how to add a footer widget, build a basic component, and export a theme.

+### Learning objectives
+- Setting up a WordPress theme development environment
+- Installing WP Rig
+- Building, activating, and testing a new progressive theme
+- Editing CSS
+- Using web fonts
+- Editing existing templates
+- Editing PHP and JavaScript code
+- Adding advanced features
+- Translating a theme

 ## Instructions